-CONSTITUTIONAL PROBLEMS IN CRIMINAL JUSTICE Analyzes Supreme Court policy-making regarding problems of criminal justice, including search and seizure, self-incrimination, right to counsel, jury selection, and post-appeal prisoner rights.
+CONSTITUTIONAL PROBLEMS IN CRIMINAL JUSTICE Analyzes Supreme Court policy-making regarding problems of criminal justice, including search and seizure, self-incrimination, right to counsel, jury selection, and post-appeal prison-

 WORKSHOP IN POLITICAL SCIENCE

 1-3 credits

 (May be repeated for a total of nine credits).
-Timely workshops on varying subjects to meet

-the changing needs of our students in response to new and emerging political issues and con-
+Timely workshops on varying subjects to meet the changing needs of our students in response to new and emerging political issues and con-

-600 SCOPE AND THEORIES OF POLITICAL SCIENCE
+SCOPE AND THEORIES OF POLITICAL SCIENCE 3 credits Prerequisite: Admission to a Political Science graduate program or permission.
+Emphasis on the nature, scope and content of political theory; theory construction and validation in political

+RESEARCH METHODS IN POLITICAL SCIENCE 601 3 credits Prerequisites: 600 or permission.
+Techniques of quantitative research methodology in political science; utility and limitations of quantitative analysis.

+SEMINAR IN INTERNATIONAL POLITICS

 Prerequisite: Admission to a Political Science graduate program or permission.
-Emphasis on the nature, scope and content of political theory; theory construction and validation in political spinors.

-RESEARCH METHODS IN POLITICAL SCIENCE9 de dits 2 credits

-9 rerequisites: 600 or permission.
-Techniques of quantitative research methodology in political science; utility and limitations of quantitative analysis.

-SEMINAR IN INTERNATIONAL POLITICS Perequisite: Admission to a Political Science graduate program or permission.
 Analysis of current problems in theory and practice of politics and organization.

-SEMINAR IN COMPARATIVE POLITICS
+SEMINAR IN COMPARATIVE POLITICS 3 credits

 Prerequisites: Admission to a Political Science graduate program or permission.
 Research selected topics in comparative politics.
 Comparative method.

-622 SEMINAR IN ALTERNATIVES TO VIOLENCE AT HOME AND ABROAD 3 credits Prerequisites: Admission to a Political Science graduate program or permission.
-An interdisciplinary analysis of the nature of violence-from interpersonal to international-to enhance our capacity to reduce violence and other threats to liberty.
+SEMINAR IN ALTERNATIVES TO VIOLENCE AT HOME AND ABROAD

+Prerequisites: Admission to a Political Science graduate program or permission.
+An interdisci-plinary analysis of the nature of violence-from interpersonal to international-to enhance our capacity to reduce violence and other threats to liberty.